Dwight Yorke: Sunderland

 On 31 August 2006, Yorke's transfer to Sunderland was announced.
 The transfer for a fee of £200,000 (A$ $500,000) re-united Yorke with ex-teammate Roy Keane, manager of Sunderland.
 Yorke made his debut in the home match against Leicester City and received a rapturous standing ovation from home fans when he came on as a substitute in the first half.
 Yorke was used as a defensive midfielder rather than his usual striker role.
-He scored his first goal for Sunderland in the 2–1 loss against Stoke and was accepted by the people of Sunderland, switching on the city's Christmas lights in 2006.
+He scored his first goal for Sunderland in the 2–1 loss against Stoke.

 On 2 January 2008, during Sunderland's 1–0 defeat to Blackburn, Yorke was given a red card by referee Rob Styles.
 Yorke stated several times he would like to return to the A-League, preferably Sydney FC.
 However, following Sydney FC's signings at the time it seemed unlikely that Sydney would have been able to fit him under the salary cap.
 It was reported that Yorke play for rivals Central Coast Mariners, the team bankrolled by the man who brought him to Sydney, Peter Turnbull.

 On 11 March 2008, it was announced that the Mariners were in "advanced negotiations" with Yorke to become the marquee for two years.
 However, on 1 July he signed a new one-year contract to stay with Sunderland for the 2008–09 season.
 He was named man of the match for his performance against Arsenal on 4 October 2008, with Sunderland drawing 1–1 at home.
 Following Keane's departure in December 2008, Yorke and Neil Bailey were named as assistants to Ricky Sbragia.
 Yorke was released at the end of the 2008–09 season.